 You wouldn't pick a Shania song?

-Okay, maybe I'd pick "Man!
-I Feel Like a Woman".
+OK, maybe I'd pick "Man!
+I Feel Like a Woman."
 That's my champion song.

 That would be a pretty camp way to start a wrestling match.

-Shania Twain's new album, Now, is out on the 29th of September on Virgin EMI.
+Shania Twain's new album, Now, is out on September 29, on Virgin EMI.
 Follow Nick Levine on Twitter.